c-daly/next_site/posts/ai-as-search.md

 h_t &= o_t \odot \tanh(C_t)
 \end{align*}$$

-These gates enable gradients toflow across hundreds of timesteps, enabling learning of long-range dependencies in language, music, and video.
+These gates enable gradients to flow across hundreds of timesteps, enabling learning of long-range dependencies in language, music, and video.

 ### The Limitations